Laser Engraving Systems

 Software Equals Flexibility

-Our easy-to-use software is based on EZ Cad which allows users to import graphics, create shapes, write words, adjust text size and font, create dynamic imaging and so much more.
+Our easy-to-use software is based on EZCAD which allows users to import graphics, create shapes, write words, and adjust text size and font to create dynamic imaging and so much more.
 This means images can change on-the-fly.
-All of our laser systems come pre-loaded with the ability to mark bar codes, QR codes, micro-QR Codes, automatically count items, time stamp, increase serial numbers and more.
+All of our laser systems come pre-loaded with the ability to mark bar codes, QR codes, micro-QR Codes, automatically count items, time stamp, increase serial numbers, and more.

-Want to place a QR code directed to a specific site?
+Want to place a QR code directed to a specific website?
 It is easy with software that does the heavy lifting for you.
 Just type and go.

 3D Capabilities and Rotational Printing

 Round parts add a degree of difficulty when printing due to the Z-axis (height) changing.
 There are two ways to combat this.
-Using a 3D laser will allow a 90 degree portion of the round part to be printed on without rotating it.
-Our software provides rotational printing capabilities out of the box.
-Hook up a
+Using a 3D laser will allow a 90-degree portion of the round part to be printed on without rotating it.
+Our software provides rotational printing capabilities straight out of the box.
+Hook up a chuck adjustable rotary to allow automated part rotation for easy rotational printing.

 Safety

 Laser safety is essential.
-Improper use can result in damage to skin and especially eyes.
-Marking lasers are all classified as Class 4 lasers, which is the highest classification of lasers whereas these lasers can cause devastating eye damage, significant skin damage, and ignite substrates.
+Improper use can result in damage to operator skin and eyes.
+Marking lasers are all classified as Class 4 lasers, which is the highest classification of lasers, and can cause devastating eye damage, significant skin damage, and ignite substrates.

 Automark lasers can be manufactured with FDA certified enclosures to insure a Class 4 laser is reduced to Class 1, which is the safest type of laser possible.
-It is important to discuss with your Automark representative the safety goals ahead of purchasing.
+It is important to discuss your safety concerns with your Automark representative prior to purchasing.

 Need Something Custom?

 Have a special project or need special considerations?
 We have you covered.
-Whether it is robotic integration like the machines shown here, or special fixturing, we can build and assemble a laser system to take into account your group’s requirements.
-We begin by learning about the integration of the product and then virtually build it.
+Whether it is robotic integration, like the machines shown here, or special fixturing, we can build and assemble a laser system to fully accommodate your group’s requirements.
+We begin by learning about the integration of the product and then build it, virtually, for your approval before we have it built, physically.
 The result?

-A one-of-a-kind solution specially designed for a unique application.
+A one-of-a-kind solution specially designed for your unique application.
 The cost?
-The prices of these systems are very comparable with standard models.
+The prices of these custom systems are very comparable with standard models.
 Contact us today to learn how we can help your group.